SuttonAshby/foxhallDesignCompany/README.md

 multiple images for single listItem
     find bay mom and and espresso images

+more uniform images for carousel and item list

 product display
     image maybe carousel
     title and about